marinogabri/vrp_inventoryhud/README.md

 - Chest support
 - Trunks are now avaible!
 Press F1 near your personal vehicle and the trunk will open.
 You can also ask to open the trunk to the nearest player!
 - Shops are now avaible!
+- You can now search items.
+Only avaible in the secondary inventory
 - COMING SOON Loot players support

 # Preview